communityinclusion/explorevr.org/_posts/2014-10-16-webinar-Delaware-DVR-Quality-Journey.md

 ---
-title: Delaware DVR Quality Journey
+title: "Delaware Division of Vocational Rehabilitation's Quality Journey"
 layout: default
 categories:
   - webinars
   - upcoming
+published: true
 ---

 *Thursday, October 16 from 1:00- 2:00 pm EST*

 ### Brief Description:

-An overview of DVR’s Quality Project, the key action steps; lessons learned; quality changes implemented.
+This presentation will provide an overview of the Delaware Division of Vocational Rehabilitation’s Quality Project.
+Key topics to be addressed include: the key action steps; lessons learned; and quality changes implemented.The presenters will discuss:
 - Vendor summit
 - Leadership Retreat
 - Staff survey